-The Srinakarin Train Market (or Rod Fai Night Market) is an immense playground for teenagers on weekend, Rod Fai market means train market as it used to be on some abandoned train track, taking advantage of old abandoned brick buildings.
+The Srinakarin Train Market in Bangkok (or Rod Fai Night Market) is an immense playground for teenagers on weekend, Rod Fai market means train market as it used to be on some abandoned train track, taking advantage of old abandoned brick buildings.
 It’s also important to know that there are two Rod Fai Markets: Srinakarin Train Market (behind Seacon Square) and Ratchada Night market (Behind Esplanade Mall).
 While they seem similar at first, Srinakarin is the one with most vintage.

 It is pretty much the same (or maybe better) than the old Rod Fai market that had to move a few years back.
 It was greatly popular at the time and it seems to have become even busier now.
 The market kept the brick spirit in the buildings where the real vintage shops are permanently located.